ggfisher/hello-world/access_path_selection_calculation.md

 Given this information, and assuming uniform distrubtion, what is the **selectivity** of the **σ<sub>a>10** predicate?&nbsp;&nbsp;**90%**
 How many pages then, do we expect to be output from this query?&nbsp;&nbsp;(.9 * 10,000) = 9,000

-#### Assume you want to do a file scan - how much does the file scan access path cost?
+### Assume you want to do a file scan - how much does the file scan access path cost?
 In other words, how many pages, worth of units, does it take, to execute this using a file scan?

 10,000 pages because we have to read every page of **R** and since we are doing pipeline execution, the cost is the size of **R**.

-#### Now assume we are considering the hash index **Hash(a)** - how much does it cost for a hash index?
+### Assume we are considering the hash index **Hash(a)** - how much does it cost for a hash index?

 10,000 beause a hash index is only good for equalities so we have to scan anyway.

-#### Assume a primary B+ Tree index on R(a).
+### Assume a primary B+ Tree index on R(a).
 How many page accesses will the query cost?
 It will be helpful to compute:

 * The **fanout** of this index, where fanout is the number of directory entries that can be stored in the page?